liamodwyer/github-pages/_workshop/index.md

 In this workshop we'll work through the process of creating a site on [*GitHub Pages*](https://pages.github.com/), an accessible and free solution to making and hosting a website.

-We'll see that using Github Pages for this is a bit different from content management systems like Wordpress.
-We'll be working with text files withour a user interface, mostly using a format called *__Markdown__*, a lightweight and accessible markup language.
+We'll see that, while it is relatively accessible, using Github Pages for this is a bit different from content management systems like Wordpress.

+We'll be working with text files without a user interface, mostly using a format called *__Markdown__*, a lightweight and accessible markup language.
 With just a little practice, you can quickly learn enough to create a site from scratch or *fork* (copy) an existing site template for you to customise and maintain.

 As well as Markdown, you will learn how GitHub Pages integrates with the popular static website generator *Jekyll* to turn your Markdown files into a fully functioning website.